 You must also consider the duration of copyright which is generally for the lifetime of the creator plus 70 years.

 There are also a number of fair dealing exceptions to copyright infringement, including fair dealing for the purpose of criticism and review, parody and satire, research and study, and reporting the news.

-If you are unsure who the copyright owner is, whether the copyright period has expired, or whether fair dealing exception will apply you should seek further legal advice from Arts Law or the Australian Copyright Council.
+If you are unsure who the copyright owner is, whether the copyright period has expired, or whether fair dealing exception will apply you should seek further legal advice.

 If you want to use copyright protected works on your blog, you must obtain the copyright owners permission if you cannot rely on a fair dealing exception.
 You do not necessarily need a written agreement with every contributor to your blog – verbal permission is fine – but obtaining something in writing makes the terms of the licence (permission) clear to everyone.

 Do not assume that what you find on the internet can be used by you, or is freeware just because it is on the internet.
 You should consider how to best manage content that users may post to your blog and other user-generated content.
 As the publisher of a blog you can be liable for the infringement of copyright even if you are not directly responsible for posting the material to your blog.

 If a person posts material to your blog you can rely upon an implied contractual right to continue to publish their material on your blog –because the user chose to post the material to your blog, a right is implied for you to publish it.
 However such an implied right does not cover copyright works owned by someone else, but which have been posted by the user.
 The implied right is also limited to publishing the material on that blog – the implied licence does not permit you to publish the material in other media.